 Fig. 4: Scenarios (ii) and (iii): Slow speed circle trajectory with induced disturbances.
-(Top) A payload of 450 g is added to the quadrotor without updating the nominal NMPC model.
+In Scenario (ii), we add a payload of 450 g to the quadrotor without updating the nominal NMPC model.
 The adaptive controller learns the disturbance and immediately compensates for it.
-(Bottom) An external aerodynamic disturbance is added in the form of a fan and force the quadrotor to fly directly through the turbulence generated from the fan.
-The adaptive controller compensates immediately for the disturbance and keep the quadrotor close to the reference trajectory.
+In Scenario (iii) we add an external aerodynamic disturbance in the form of a fan and force the quadrotor to fly directly through the turbulence generated from the fan.
+The adaptive controller is able to compensate immediately for the disturbance and keep the quadrotor close to the reference trajectory.